Siam Shade: 1999–2002: Disbandment

 At the time, the disbandment was said to be so each member could pursue their own path.
-However, in his August 2025 lawsuit against the other four members, Daita claims Hideki assaulted their manager in November 2001, resulting in a severe eye fracture, and their label representative ordered them to disband as a result.
+However, in his August 2025 lawsuit against the other four members, Daita claims Hideki assaulted their manager, Shinichi Nakamura, in November 2001, fracturing his orbital bone, and their label representative ordered them to disband as a result.
 According to the guitarist, this was one of several physically violent incidents committed by the singer, with another resulting in the cancellation of an April 1999 concert, after Hideki sent a band member to the hospital the day prior in Kagoshima.
 Daita also revealed that, before the group disbanded, each member received an equal share of song royalties.
 But after a 2002 brawl during the production of a DVD, Hideki strongly requested the ratio be changed to one-third going to each the composer, lyricist and arranger of a song, and everyone else agreed.